mpcmarques/cal/README.md

 ## The project

-Lets assume that walking distance has more weight than than the driving distance.
+Let's assume that walking distance has more weight than than the driving distance.
 Walking distance weight = driving distance weight * C.

-Lets assume that we have weighted, directed graph G.
-Nodes of the graph are labeled as none(n), parking spot(p) and gas_station(s).
+Let's assume that we have weighted, directed graph G. Nodes of the graph are labeled as none(n), parking spot(p) and gas_station(s).

 ### Situation A: no need for visit the gas station.

 We are searching for the shortest path from Gx to Gy where one of nodes labeled as p has to be visited.

-Lets assume two copies of graph G: A and B.
+Let's assume two copies of graph G: A and B.

 Graph A has nodes A1, A2 ...
 An.
 Graph B has nodes B1, B2 ...
 Bn and weights multiplied by the coefficient C.

-Each node of graph A with the label p has 0 weight edge to coresponding graph B node.
+Each node of graph A with the label p has 0 weight edge to corresponding graph B node.

 Now we can find the shortest path from Ax to By.

 ### Situation B: gas station has to be visited.

 Observation: gas station has to be visited first.
-Now lets assume three copies of graph G: A, B and C.
+Now let's assume three copies of graph G: A, B and C.

 Each node of graph A with the label s has 0 weight edge to coresponding graph B node.
 Each node of graph B with the label p has 0 weight edge to coresponding graph C node.